 Altstadt – Where to stay in Salzburg for first timers

 For first-time visitors, Altstadt, or Old Town, is generally the best place to stay in Salzburg.
-The majority of tourists sites are located in Old Town, on the left bank of the Salzach River.
+The majority of tourists sites are located in Old Town, on the left bank of the Salzach River and is considered the best area to stay in Salzburg Austria.
 If you’ve come to Salzburg to explore the Mozart history, you’ll be spending a lot of time in Altstadt.

 Narrow, winding streets open up into historic squares, so beyond the usual tourist attractions, Altstadt is great for just wandering around.
 Some of the best hostels in Salzburg can also be found in Old Town, so that’s great news for anyone visiting Austria on a budget.
 For first time visitors wondering where to stay in Salzburg, Old Town is the answer.